Woolwich: Nature

 Parks in central Woolwich are generally small.
 St Mary's Gardens has been laid out as a park in Romantic style on the grounds of the former churchyard of the parish church of St Mary Magdalen.
 Some historic grave markers have been placed against the peripheral wall.
-Tom Cribb's memorial, a lion rests its paw on an urn, stands near the northeast entrance.
-The park features a belvedere which offers views of the river Thames.
+Tom Cribb's memorial, a lion resting its paw on an urn, stands near the northeast entrance.
+The park features a belvedere which offers views of the River Thames.
 At the Royal Arsenal, several new parks and gardens have been landscaped but some can only be accessed by residents.

 Shrewsbury Park, Plumstead Common, Woolwich Common and Oxleas Wood are situated higher up the hill and are all part of the South East London Green Chain.
 Repository Woods is a forested part of Woolwich Common.
 The area around the lake is a military training ground that is not open to the public.
 The same applies to Mulgrave Pond and Shooters Hill golf course.